logzio/logz-docs/_source/user-guide/archive-and-restore/set-s3-permissions.md

 You'll set these permissions for an AWS IAM user or role, depending on which authentication method you choose in Logz.io.

 You'll also need he `logzio-verified` file in your bucket.
-This file is required as part of Logz.io authentication process, enabling archiving and restoring.
+This file is **required as part of the Logz.io authentication process**, enabling archiving and restoring.

 We recommend allowing all the mentioned permissions so you won't run into any issues when you need to restore.